Click below to expand and find out more about our responsible travel goals.

 Please refer to the introduction on our background.
 We are passionate about sharing our nomadic background and desert experience with our visitors.
-The majority of our team are indigenous Berber, or Sahrawi (whose forebears migrated from much further south).
+The majority of our team are indigenous Amazigh, or Sahrawi (whose forebears migrated from much further south).
 The local guide will act as a bridge between the visitors and the cook and camel-handler.

 On the desert hikes, our team wear traditional dress and we give our visitors each a desert turban to protect from the sun/wind when hiking.

 Examples of the nomadic experiences we offer – walking for several hours each day accompanied by a camel caravan; preparing tea on the campfire; preparing sand-bread in the embers of the fire; singing traditional songs in the evening at camp; using the stars to navigate.

 We provide detailed Frequently Asked Questions pages to visitors once they confirm a desert trip.
 We promote responsible travel/packing tips.

 We encourage our visitors to visit one of the remaining ‘Ksar’ (series of earth-built dwellings) at Mhamid, on the Draa Valley.

 It is possible to visit a local family and take tea with them in their home, if so our guide will offer a small donation to the family.